-Be sure to tune in on Tuesday from 12-1pm PST for our live Twitter #SNTFCareerChat.
+Be sure to tune in on Wednesday from 5-6pm PST for our live Twitter #SNTFCareerChat.
 This is the perfect time to tweet out any of your personal career questions for Christie to answer!

-Written by: Anna Zhao
+By: Anna Zhao